Ángel Di María: Return to Benfica

 Amidst growing interest from Saudi clubs, Di María ended all speculations on 6 July 2023, when he signed a one-year contract with Benfica and was presented in front of 2,500 Benfica supporters in the entrance of Estádio da Luz.

 On 9 August, Di María made his second debut at Benfica, scoring the opening goal of a 2–0 victory over Porto in the Supertaça Cândido de Oliveira, winning his first trophy back with the club.
 With two assists and a goal in a 4–0 win over Vitória de Guimarães on 2 September, he reached five goal contributions in his first four league games.
 On 29 September, he scored the only goal of a home win over Porto, in the Primeira Liga, allowing his side to stay on top of the league table.
 In the last Champions League group stage match on 12 December, Di María scored his first goal in the competition with Benfica, directly from a corner kick, in a 3–1 away win over Red Bull Salzburg, which proved essential for the Eagles to qualify to the UEFA Europa League knock-out round play-offs.
 There, he scored two penalties in a 2–1 aggregate victory over Toulouse.
 In the first leg of the quarter-finals against Olympique de Marseille on 11 April, he scored from open play to help his side to a 2–1 victory, but in the second leg, he missed the first kick of the penalty shootout as Benfica was knocked-out.

 On 23 November 2024, the 36-year-old Di María scored a 16-minute hat-trick in the opening 18 minutes of the Portuguese Cup fourth round match against Estrela da Amadora, helping his team to a 7–0 victory.
 Two months later, on 11 January, he started in the 2025 Taça da Liga final against city rivals Sporting, converting his penalty in an eventual shoot-out victory.
 Di María scored four penalties in the 2025 FIFA Club World Cup, the first three against Boca Juniors and Auckland City in the group stage, while the fourth was a last-minute equaliser against Chelsea in the round of 16, which ended in a 4–1 loss in extra-time.
 This marked the end of his European career, after 768 official matches.

 Return to Rosario Central

 On 29 May 2025, it was announced by boyhood club Rosario Central that Di María would be returning on a free transfer after Benfica's participation in the 2025 FIFA Club World Cup.
 On 12 July, he made his first appearance since returning to the club, scoring a penalty in a 1–1 draw against Godoy Cruz.
+On 29 June 2026, Di María extended his contract with Rosario Central until June 2027.